 SCHG Presents in February

-Skill Level: Beginners on either rigid heddle or 4-shaft table looms.
-Weavers with some experience who want a review of the basics or want to use a loom type that is less familiar to them are also welcome.
+Skill Level: Beginners on 4-shaft table looms and weavers with some experience who want a review of the basics.